By Atonement Licensing Advisory

 How is the ULA certification number calculated?

-You count production deployments of each covered product on the agreed basis, applying the processor core factor for the hosts that run the software, then declare those quantities.
-They become perpetual licenses at that count, and support follows the certified base.
+You count production deployments of each covered product on the agreed contractual basis, apply the Oracle Processor Core Factor Table to the hosts that run the software, and declare those quantities in a signed certification letter.
+They become perpetual licenses at that count, and support continues on the certified base.

 Can we count cloud deployments in our certification?

 It depends on your specific ULA terms and Oracle's cloud licensing policy.
-Many agreements allow authorized AWS and Azure deployments to count with conditions, and some only count instances live at certification.
+Many agreements allow authorized AWS and Azure deployments to count with conditions, and some only count instances live at the certification date.
 Read the contract language before you assume the cloud helps your number.

 Is it safe to deploy heavily right before certifying?

 Genuine, planned production growth belongs in the count.
-Installations created only to inflate the figure can be challenged, and every certified license carries ongoing support, so a padded number is a permanent cost rather than a saving.
+Installations created only to inflate the figure can be challenged under the contract's definition of deployed, and every certified license carries ongoing support, so a padded number is a permanent cost rather than a saving.

 What happens to support after we certify and exit?

-Support continues on the certified base at roughly 22 percent of license value per year, and you cannot reduce that base without triggering the support repricing clause.
+Support continues on the certified base at roughly 22 percent of license value per year, and reducing that base can trigger the support repricing clause.
 Model the support cost of your certified position before you finalize it.

-Get an exit plan applied to your contract.
-Confidential assessment within one business day.
+Get an exit plan applied to your contract, with a confidential assessment within one business day.
+Or start with our Oracle Licensing Experts practice.

 The Licensing Edge